25 Magical Places to See Cherry Blossoms in Korea 2023 | Forecast and Best Festivals

 The annual appearance of cherry blossoms in Korea is the most eagerly anticipated spring event of the year.
 It’s something you absolutely don’t want to miss.

-This wave of fairy tale gorgeousness sweeps its way up the Peninsula, transforming the mundane greys of winter into a silvery pink wonderland, along the way.
-It makes the whole season feel fresh, optimistic and ripe with possibility. *Cue romantic sigh of relief.
+This wave of fairy tale gorgeousness sweeps its way up the Peninsula south to north, transforming the mundane greys of winter into a silvery pink wonderland, along the way.
+Cherry blossoms in Korea make the whole season feel fresh, optimistic and ripe with possibility.

-In this post, you’ll learn:
+In this post, you’ll find out:

-- when to see Korea’s cherry blossoms at their absolute peak
+- when Korea’s cherry blossoms usually peak

 Jump to what you want.

 Cherry blossoms in Korea | 벚꽃